 To add a Code Block:

-- Edit a page or post, click an insert point, and select Code from the menu.
-For help, visit Adding blocks.
+- Edit a page or post, click an insert point, and click Code from the menu.
+For help, visit Adding content with blocks.

-- Add your code in the text box.
+- Add your code in the text field.

 - If you're using the Code Block to display code snippets, check Display Source.

 If you're using the Code Block to render code, ensure you select HTML or Markdown in the drop-down menu.

 Enter or paste the code into the text field.
 To paste code, copy the code, then click into the field and press Ctrl + V (Windows) or Command + V (Mac).

 Note: Code Blocks have a 400 KB limit, which is around 300,000 characters.

 If you're using the Code Block to display code snippets, check Display Source.

 This is useful for showing examples of code, since Code Blocks automatically format code snippets for readability, making this a better option than a Text Block.